 Typically, for the person in the middle stage (also referred to as "moderate Alzheimer's disease") there is an increasing loss in cognitive and functional ability although many people will still have some awareness of their condition.
-For families and caregivers, it is the point where their involvement increases substantially and may include moving the person to a long term care home.
+For caregivers, it is the point where their involvement increases substantially and may include moving the person to a long-term care home.
 This may also be the time to involve community support services, such as adult day programs and respite care.
-With the increasing challenges faced by persons with Alzheimer's disease and their family, this stage often seems the longest and everyone involved will need help and support.
+With the increasing challenges faced by persons with Alzheimer's disease and their caregivers, this stage often seems the longest and everyone involved will need help and support.

-Even though the middle stage of the disease brings with it increasing challenges for the person with the disease, there are strategies that the person can use to help make life easier.
-See the "Helpful Strategies" chart and the "More suggestions" section in the Early Stage sheet.
+Even though the middle stage brings with it increasing challenges for the person living with Alzheimer's disease, there are strategies that the person can use to help make life easier.
+See the strategies and suggestions section in the Early Stage sheet.
 The suggestions below are primarily directed at those who support the person.